funkcake/Grocery-Calculator/README.md

 # Grocery-Calculator

-A simple calculator tha tcan be used in the grocery store.
+A simple calculator that can be used in the grocery store.